honeybadger-io/honeybadger-js/packages/esbuild-plugin/README.md

   <dd>The base URL to production assets (scheme://host/path)<code>*</code><a href="https://docs.honeybadger.io/api/reporting-source-maps/#wildcards">wildcards</a> are supported.
 The plugin combines <code>assetsUrl</code> with the generated minified js file name to build the API parameter <code>minified_url</code></dd>

   <dt><code>endpoint</code> (optional &mdash; default: "https://api.honeybadger.io/v1/source_maps")</dt>
-  <dd>Where to upload your sourcemaps to.
+  <dd>Where to upload your source maps to.
 Perhaps you have a self hosted
-  sourcemap server you would like to upload your sourcemaps to instead of Honeybadger.</dd>
+  source map server you would like to upload your source maps to instead of Honeybadger.</dd>

   <dt><code>revision</code> (optional &mdash; default: "main")</dt>